Nirajparmar68/stamplay-stackoverflow/README.md

 Handles user logout redirecting the browser to the logout URL acting on the `window.location.href` property.

 ##### Home controller (homeCtrl.js)
-`$scope` stores the `sort` criteria currently used to list the questions.
-(I.E: `sort: {newest: true, votes: false, active:false}`.
-When the controller starts `loadQuestion` is triggered and it loads questions, their authors and also checks if a "checked" (correct) answer already exists. `updateSortingOptions` is called when we need to change the sort criteria.
+Here is stores the `sort` criteria currently used to list the questions.
+When the controller starts `loadQuestion` is triggered and it loads questions, their authors and also checks if a "checked" (correct) answer already exists.

-##### Points controller (pointsCtrl.js)
+`loadNext` is triggered on user scroll to load more questions.
-If the user is logged this controller fetches the user's points.
+`sortQuestion` is called when we need to change the sort criteria.

 ##### Answer controller (answerCtrl.js)
 This controller is responsible to enable/disable UI controls in the view that show the details and the answers of a question.
 It checks if the user looking at it is the author (so that he can eventually check answers as correct) or if the user previously voted for it.
-The main functions defined here are: `setChecked`, `comment`, `voteUp` and `voteDown`
+The main functions defined here are: `setChecked`, `commentQuestion`,`commentAnswer`, `voteUp` and `voteDown`.

-##### Create Question controller (createQuestionCtrl.js)
+##### Create Question controller (answerEditCtrl.js)
-When this controller starts it initializes two variables in the `$scope`: `cobj` and `questionSubmitted`.
 The former represent the new instance for the question while the latter is a boolean value to check that the question has been submitted succesfully.
 It also implement the function `getTags` for autocompleting the tag that users can bind to the question.

 ##### Tags controller (tagsCtrl.js)